devsoc-unsw/notangles/onboarding.md

 - [Docker](https://www.docker.com/) (only needed if you are working on the back-end)
   - [Instructions if you’re using WSL on Windows](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)

 ## Getting the source code

 We manage our source code with a version control system called [Git](https://git-scm.com/).
-Every time we *commit* new code, it gets added to a history of commits, so we can get old code back if needed.
-This code is then hosted on [GitHub](https://github.com/csesoc/notangles), so any code you *push* is backed up, and can be *pulled* by other team members.
+Every time we _commit_ new code, it gets added to a history of commits, so we can get old code back if needed.
+This code is then hosted on [GitHub](https://github.com/devsoc-unsw/notangles), so any code you _push_ is backed up, and can be _pulled_ by other team members.
 Git has other features like branches, which allow us to work on different versions of the same codebase at the same time, and merge them together later.

-First of all, make sure that you have been added to the [Notangles repository](https://github.com/csesoc/notangles) on GitHub.
+First of all, make sure that you have been added to the [Notangles repository](https://github.com/devsoc-unsw/notangles) on GitHub.
 While anyone can read our open-source codebase, you’ll need permissions to push changes.

-Once you’re in, summon a terminal and clone the repository by running `git clone git@github.com:csesoc/notangles.git`.
+Once you’re in, summon a terminal and clone the repository by running `git clone git@github.com:devsoc-unsw/notangles.git`.
 (You can also use GitHub Desktop.)
 After that, navigate into the newly-cloned repository by running `cd notangles`.

 Then, run `cd client && npm install && cd ../server && npm install && cd ../scraper && npm install && cd ..`, which installs all the dependencies that the project needs.